-Risk management

-Risk Mitigation

-Public sector resources The Action Plan has been developed, as

-limit the availability of far as possible, within the constraints of
+Risk management Risk Public sector resources limit the availability of support to the sector MitigationThe Action Plan has been developed, as far as possible, within the constraints of current resources.

-support to the sector current resources.

-support to the sector current resources.

 4.00 CONSULTATIONS REQUIRED/CARRIED OUT 4.01 The production of the revised Social Enterprise Action Plan included consultation with representatives from the sector.